MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/arp.md

 ---
 title: arp
-description: "Windows Commands topic for **arp** - Displays and modifies entries in the address Resolution Protocol (arp) cache used to store IP addresses and their resolved physical addresses." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **arp** - Displays and modifies entries in the address Resolution Protocol (arp) cache used to store IP addresses and their resolved physical addresses. ms.custom: na ms.prod: windows-server ms.reviewer: na